 Although I have understood some of the risks (perhaps vaguely like Socrates with exceedingly lower stakes) one of the pleasures of gaining tenure is that for years I have been able to largely disregard a forced, misleading, counterproductive, and all-around anti-intellectual and bogus hard distinction between the “refereed” and the “not-refereed.”
 (Once again I disavow knowledge of all fields, but insist that I know about mine.)
 This has unfolded partly on principle, but mainly as an evolving result of “following my nose” toward the best ways I could discover to nurture and disseminate my research, teaching, and outreach.

-- There is a continuum between writing of high intellectual quality—or not.
+- Writing of high intellectual quality—or not.

 Not a single one of these continua corresponds to “refereed/not-refereed.”
 Every one includes a great deal of refereed work at the undesirable end of its continuum.
 Every one includes ambiguously refereed work on the positive end.

-Several of my most important and prestigious articles have taken the form of lengthy review articles in widely read journals.
+Several of my most important and prestigious articles have taken a form of lengthy review articles in widely read journals.
 These could be considered (at first approximation) “refereed journals”—or if not, then toward the valorized end of a “quality/prestige” continuum.
-These are short articles with pointed scholarly interventions—sometimes involving a great deal of work to make them short enough to fit in “review article” slots.
-On balance, I worked harder on and am prouder of them compared to most of the articles (refereed!) that were spin-offs from my first book.
-But the bean counters ask: are these “reviews” (read: we will discount them if we bother to count them at all)?
+These are best understood as short articles with pointed scholarly interventions—sometimes involving a great deal of work to make them short enough to fit in “review article” slots.
+On balance, I worked harder on them and am prouder of them compared to most of the articles (refereed!) that were spin-offs from my first book.
+But the bean counters ask: aren’t they really “reviews” (read: we will discount them if we count them at all)?
 Well, yes.
 Are they scholarly articles?
 Absolutely yes.
 Are they in “referred journals”?
-(I already said yes, but now I add that some cases are clearer than others, while in general the quality, word counts, and dissemination are comparable across the board.)
+(I already said yes, but now I add that some cases are clearer than others, but the quality, word counts, and dissemination are comparable across the board.)
 Are they “refereed articles” in these journals?
-(I don’t know.
-It is unclear how to categorize invited review essays, except that it involves discounting.)
+(Time for a coin flip; it is unclear how to categorize invited review essays, except that it involves discounting.)

 So here we have a huge bloc of work that is like a yo-yo—on the way up it is “real scholarship,” on the way down “he is doing mere reviews,” then up again to “real,” down to “non-refereed,” and so on.

-Which are “refereed articles”?
-I predict that my deans’ numerical printouts will reflect zero of them—although there is no clarity about it and every reason to expect that definitions will be applied inconsistently.
-Meanwhile some of these online pieces have been vetted, edited, and read more–not less–than comparable pieces in “normal” journals.
-In fact, a few are on par in quality with the best things I have ever written, although I exercised my judgment to place them online.
+Which are “refereed scholarship”?
+I predict that my deans’ numerical printouts will reflect zero of them—although there is no clarity about it and every reason to assume that that definitions will be applied inconsistently.
+Meanwhile, some of these online pieces have been vetted, edited, and read more–not less–than my comparable pieces in “normal” journals.
+Some are on par in quality with the best things I have ever written, even though I exercised my judgment to place them online.